ChimeHQ/TextFormation/README.md

 // delete a matching close when adjacent and the opening is deleted let deleteClose = DeleteCloseFilter(open: open, close: close)

-let filters: [Filter] = [skip, closeWhitespace, openPairReplacement, closePair, deleteClose]
+let filters: [Filter] = [skip, closeWhitespace, openPairReplacement, newlinePair, closePair, deleteClose]

 // treat a "stop" as only applying to our local chain self.filter = CompositeFilter(filters: filters, handler: { (_, action) in